 Thank you!
-In Second Half of 2021 Bloody Long Walkers and their Sponsors helped the Mito Foundation deliver vital research and services, including:
+In the first half of 2023, Bloody Long Walkers and their Sponsors helped the Mito Foundation deliver vital research and services, including:

 Reduced anxiety through dedicated care

-48 families received help with tailored advice, care plans and referrals through the Patient Pathways Program.
-90% of people reported a reduction in anxiety since joining the program.
+22 people received help with tailored advice, care plans and referrals through the Pathways Telehealth Program.
+96% reported a reduction in anxiety since joining the program.